nvs/gem-leaderboards/README.md

 others!
 Encourage players you encounter to do the same.
 And, yes, you can play offline; just provide the needed information.

+Do realize that this is not an exhaustive list of all the best games.
+Only those reported can be included, and as the competition grows steeper many do not make the cut.
+However, this repository does accurately reflect the state of the leaderboards at a given moment in time.

 [Gem TD+]: https://github.com/nvs/gem

 ## How to Submit